micro-community/development/docs/pages/tutorials/authorization.markdown

 Account deleted.
 ```

-Now we just have to change the rules to not allow unauthenticated requests.
+After this, the account should be secure, so we just have to change the rules to not allow unauthenticated requests.
 First, let's add a new rule which we will name `onlyloggedin` as the aim is to only allow
 logged in users to call `micro server:

 ```sh